o19s/solr-tmdb/README.md

 _If you get a permissions error, just open the index.ps1 file and copy and paste the contents into your Powershell console_

-You are indexing a *big 100 mb file*, so this will take up to five minutes!
+You are indexing a *big 100 mb file*, so this will take up to fifteen minutes!

 # Confirm Solr has TMDB movies